blog

 • The longer the prediction, the harder it will be to make an accurate forecast.

-ECommerce cash flow forecasting mistakes to avoid
+eCommerce cash flow forecasting mistakes to avoid

 Here are a few mistakes to avoid when making cash flow forecasts: